open-voice-interoperability/website/site/content/post/can-you-hear-another-consequence-of-covid-19.md

 ---
-title: Can you hear another consequence of COVID-19?
+title: Can You Hear Another Consequence of COVID-19?
 date: 2020-09-24T20:42:39.715Z
 description: >-
   Much has changed during the course of the pandemic, including the growth of